GroundBIRD Telescope: Systematics Modelization of MKID Arrays Response: MKID Systematics Due to Background Evolution and Thermal Instability

 Following equation 2 in \cite{catto} for the kinetic inductance $L_{ki}$, assuming an ideal superconductor, and taking the first-order expansion about $n^{qp}_{tot}$ gives

 $L_{ki0}$ is kinetic inductance at T = 0 K and $n_{s0}$ is twice the Cooper pair density at T = 0 K.

 The fractional shift in the MKID resonance frequency $f_r$ as a function of kinetic inductance is given by Eq. \ref{eq:fr vs Lk} where $\alpha$ is the kinetic inductance fraction and $f_{r0}$ is the reference resonance frequency \cite{gao-phd}.
-Then inserting Eq. \ref{eq:n^opt_qp} yields a relation between the fractional shift of the resonance frequency and the total quasiparticle density, described as
+Then inserting Eq. \ref{eq:n^opt_qp} yields a relation between the fractional shift of the resonance frequency and shift in the relative quasiparticle density, described as

 Finally, applying a linear approximation for the optical depth as a function of PWV \cite{de-gregori} yields a three-parameter model of the MKID resonance frequency as a function of PWV, given as